MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-replaceremoteprefix.md

 ---
 title: bitsadmin replaceremoteprefix
-description: Windows Commands topic for **bitsadmin replaceremoteprefix** - All files in the job whose remote URL begins with *OldPrefix* are changed to use *NewPrefix*.
+description: Windows Commands topic for bitsadmin replaceremoteprefix, which changes all files in the job whose remote URL begins with *OldPrefix* to use *NewPrefix*.

 ms.prod: windows-server